 Assets are usually the most costly and important items in your department – right after your employees, of course.
 With proper asset management, it can feel like it's raining money, because maintaining and fixing is always cheaper than urgently buying new items.
 Here is how CMMS can help you track all your assets: tools, equipments, supplies etc.

 Being able to track your assets is imperative not only on a daily basis to check what happened when, but also when equipment is moved from place to place.
 This reduces downtime and allows you to keep up with where things are at any given time.
 It also gives you the control you need to keep everything working.

 History of Your Assets

-Performing preventative maintenance on your assets is integral to their health and longevity.
+Performing preventative maintenance on your assets is integral to their condition and longevity.
 You have to be proactive and plan ahead when it comes to your assets’ maintenance schedule.
 CMMS helps the maintenance department make the shift from reactive maintenance to planned preventative maintenance by preforming checks on a predefined schedule.
-Planned maintenance also gives technicians time to prepare the right tools and parts for the job so your team shifts from reactive to preventive.
+Planned maintenance also gives technicians time to prepare the right tools and parts for the job, so your team shifts from reactive to preventive.